phlipped/paint_fpga/README.md

 the associated limit switches and enable line

 ## Up next
-- Make a more advanced SPI module that actually interprets a protocol.
-Though this might require actually having some central logic that the SPI will interact with - e.g. addresses/registers to read/write via SPI
+- Perhaps: Make a more advanced SPI module that actually interprets a protocol.
+Though this might require actually having some central logic that the SPI will interact with - e.g. addresses/registers to read/write via SPI.
+- Make the step-count logic unit.
+In particular, the timing and smooth-start parts.

 # CHANGE LOG